-Tuition for students in the online program is due the day the class starts.
-If you are reimbursed by your employer, and you have a completed Deferred Payment Plan Enrollment Form on file in the Student Financial Services Office, tuition is due 45 days from the end of each block.
+Tuition for students in the Accelerated program is due the day the class starts.
+If you are reimbursed by your employer and you have a completed Deferred Payment Plan Enrollment Form on file with the Student Accounts team, tuition is due 45 days from the end of each block.

-Online Programs - Add/Drop Policy AND Tuition Refund Policy
+Accelerated Programs - Add/Drop Policy and Tuition Refund Policy

 Please refer to the academic calendar for specific add/drop dates.
-To drop a course without charge, a student must drop prior to the first day of the block in order to have the registration dropped and no tuition charge assessed.
-If the course is dropped on, or after the block start date, but before the first week ends (Sunday 11:59pm CST), the student will receive a grade of “W” on the academic transcript reflecting the withdrawal, but will not be charged.
+To drop a course without charge, a student must drop prior to the first day of the block in order to have the registration dropped and no tuition charge assessed.* If the course is dropped on, or after the block start date, but before the first week ends for an online class (Sunday 11:59pm CST) OR prior to the second course meeting for an on-campus class, the student will receive a grade of “W” on the academic transcript reflecting the withdrawal, but will not be charged tuition.
 Students dropping a given course during the second week of class or after will be charged 100% of the tuition.

-If a student wishes to withdraw from an online course, they must do so by the fourth Sunday (11:59pm CST) of a five week block, or the ninth Sunday (11:59pm CST) of a ten week block to receive a "W".
+If a student wishes to withdraw from an accelerated program course, they must do so by the fourth Sunday (11:59 pm CST) of a five week block, the ninth Sunday (11:59 pm CST) of a ten week block, or the fourteenth Sunday (11:59 pm CST) of a 15 week block to receive a "W".
 Students who do not withdraw from a course by these deadlines will receive a letter grade for the course.

 Attendance is taken the first week of class for Department of Education requirements.
-Online students must actively engage in the course by the end of the first Thursday (11:59pm CST) or earlier as designated by instructor.
+On-campus students will have attendance taken in person, while online students must actively engage in the course by the end of the first Thursday (11:59pm CST) or earlier as designated by instructor.
 Simply logging in to the class does not count as engagement for attendance purposes.
-Students that are “No-Showed” (removed from the class due to non-attendance for a given course once it has begun), will receive a grade of NA and will not be charged.
+Students that are reported "Absent" will be removed from the class due to non-attendance for a given course once it has begun, will receive a grade of NA, and will not be charged tuition.

 Students exiting from Mount Mercy during a block in which they are registered, will receive a grade of “W” for the course.
-Students withdrawing during the first week of the block (before Sunday 11:59 pm CST) will receive a tuition refund.
+Students withdrawing during the first week of the block (before Sunday 11:59 pm CST for an online class or prior to the second course meeting for an on-campus class) will receive a tuition refund.
 Students withdrawing during the second week of the block or after will not receive a tuition refund.
 Registrations in subsequent blocks will be dropped and there will be no tuition charge for the dropped registrations.
-Students should contact the Accelerated/Online Office to initiate the exit process.
-Withdrawing from Mount Mercy will change the student’s enrollment status, and students should consider how the decision to withdraw will impact any of the following: tuition charges, financial aid, social security, employer-reimbursement, veteran’s benefits, or scholarships (Please refer to the Financial Aid section for more information).
+Students should contact the Accelerated Office to initiate the exit process.
+Withdrawing from Mount Mercy will change the student’s enrollment status, and students should consider how the decision to withdraw will impact any of the following: tuition charges, financial aid (including loan repayment), social security, employer reimbursement, veteran’s benefits, or scholarships.
+(Please refer to the Financial Aid section for more information.)
 The student’s ability to maintain a student visa or to purchase insurance as a student may also be impacted as a result of the decision to withdraw from coursework at Mount Mercy.
 Students withdrawing from the institution will be required to re-apply for admission if they desire to return.